cristianbanarescu/iOS-Development/WebContentDemo/README.md

 ## Purpose

 - This project is an iOS application created using SwiftUI.
-- Using URLSession, this application shows news data fetched from Algolia's API and displays it either using a WKWebView or a SFSafariViewController.
+- Using URLSession, this application shows news data fetched from Algolia's API and displays it either using a `WKWebView` or a `SFSafariViewController`.

 ## Implementation